stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 5. EOSC Interoperability Framework [[Corcho 2021]] which gives recommendations for technical, semantic, organisational and legal interoperability, particularly from a metadata perspective.

 The reason for this wide-ranged comparison is to exercise the different dimensions that together form FAIR Digital Objects: Data, Metadata, Service, Access, Operations, Computation.
-We have left out further considerations on type systems, persistent identifiers and social aspects as principles and practices within these dimensions are still taking form within the FDO community (as detailed ).
+We have left out further considerations on type systems, persistent identifiers and social aspects as principles and practices within these dimensions are still taking form within the FDO community (as detailed in the [earlier section](#sec:next-step-fdo)).

 Some of these frameworks invite a comparison on a conceptual level, while others relate better to implementations and current practices.
 For conceptual comparisons we consider FAIR Digital Objects and the Web broadly.
 For implementations, we contrast the main FDO realisation using the DOIPv2 protocol [[DONA 2018]] against Linked Data as implemented in general practice[^8].